 Brian also litigates health law, employment, professional licensing, tax, and medical malpractice claims in federal and state courts and administrative courts and tribunals.
-He advises on claims to determine appropriate resolution strategies including negotiation, settlement, mediation, arbitration and/or trial as may be required for each case and client.
-He has represented hospitals, private practices, physicians, executives, health care insurance entities, long term care facilities, nursing homes, and advanced practice and nursing professionals.
+He advises on claims to determine appropriate resolution strategies including negotiation, settlement, mediation, arbitration, and trial as may be required for each case and client.
+He has represented hospitals, private practices, physicians, executives, health care insurance entities, long-term care facilities, nursing homes, and advanced practice and nursing professionals.

 Brian works with all types of licensed health care professionals to resolve complaints and investigations brought by the Michigan Department of Licensing and Regulatory Affairs, Quality Improvement Organizations, the Centers for Medicare and Medicaid Services, and the Office of the Inspector General.
 He also has successfully resolved medical staff privilege disputes in administrative fair hearings.